 “Commissions and sales bonuses are paid only to active Distributors.
 See Glossary for explanation of Active Requirements, including retail sales requirements.
 You must have sold or consumed 80% of your inventory before your next order” – Source: NuSkin.com.

 This is very odd.
 Why do they care about this?
-As long as you continue your monthly orders it should be ok right?!
+As long as you are continuing your monthly orders it should be okay right?!

 Ways To Make Money With Nu Skin

-It used to be 6 different levels that you can earn with Nu Skin, but Nu Skin seems to have increased to 10 levels.
+It used to be 6 different levels you could earn with Nu Skin but Nu Skin seems to have increased it to 10 levels.
 They all come with lots of different rules and regulations.

-Just To Earn $500 Extra Each Month, You Have To Reach The Gold Executive Level And Only 1.09% Of All Nu Skin Distributors Reach This Level
+Just To Earn $500 Extra Per Month, You Have To Reach The Gold Executive Level And Only 1.09% Of All Nu Skin Distributors Reach This Level

-If Nu Skin would skip all success stories on its meetings and only focus on real-time numbers, you would soon realize that NO ONE would invest time and effort into this business.
+If Nu Skin would skip all success stories on its meetings and only focus on “real” numbers, you would soon realize that NO ONE should invest time and effort into this business.

-Nu Skin knows this and is smart enough to invite the same two couples as speakers – an American couple and a Japanese couple – that have made incredible success with Nu Skin.
+Nu Skin knows this and is smart enough to invite the same two couples as speakers, an American couple and a Japanese couple who have made an incredible success with Nu Skin.

 After trying to do the business, I cannot understand HOW they did it??
-But I take my hat off for them and their success.
+But I take my hat off for them and their successes.